Top Running overhead Cranes

 grey-background_square-indents.jpg

-Box Girder Construction
+Box Girder crane Construction

 TC/American is currently manufacturing Box Girder Overhead Cranes up to 140’ span, and up to 150 Ton Capacity.
-These are our standard capabilities, larger cranes are possible but will require further engineering to assess plausibility.
+These are our standard capabilities.
+Larger cranes are possible but will require further engineering to assess plausibility.

-• Fabricate and assemble the crane utilizing TC/American box girders, but you provide the crane kit and components of your choosing.
+• Fabricate and assemble the overhead crane utilizing TC/American box girders, but you provide the crane kit and components of your choosing.

 • Fabricate just the box girders themselves and send you “naked boxes” for you to paint and assemble in your shop.